-(1) Objectives adjusted to reflect the actual exchange rate of US\$1 = C\$0.99 vs. C\$1.02 assumed when set in January 2011.
+Objectives reflect the actual exchange rate of US\$1 = C\$1.00, which is the same as the assumed rate used when the objectives were set in January 2012.

-(2)Results reflect an actual exchange rate of US\$1 = C\$0.99.
+(2) Results reflect an actual exchange rate of US = C\$1.00.

-Revenue target has been adjusted to reflect actual fuel surcharges invoiced to clients (3) based on actual oil and diesel prices in 2011.

-- (4) Free cash flow does not have any standardized meaning prescribed by GAAP and may, therefore, not be comparable to similar measures presented by other companies.
+- (3) Revenues target has been adjusted to reflect actual fuel surcharges invoiced to clients based on actual oil and diesel prices in 2012. - (4) Free cash flow does not have any standardized meaning prescribed by Generally Accepted Accounting Principles (GAAP) and may, therefore, not be comparable to similar measures presented by other companies.
 The Company believes that free cash flow is a useful measure of performance as it demonstrates the Company's ability to generate cash after the payment of capital expenditures and dividends.
-The Company defines free cash flow as net cash provided by operating activities, adjusted for changes in the accounts receivable securitization program and in cash and cash equivalents resulting from foreign exchange fluctuations, less net cash used in investing activities, adjusted for the impact of major acquisitions, and the payment of dividends - (5) ROIC measures the Company's efficiency in the use of its capital funds and is viewed as a key measure of long-term value generation to its shareholders.
+The Company defines free cash flow as the sum of net cash provided by operating activities, adjusted for changes in cash and cash equivalents resulting from foreign exchange fluctuations; and net cash used in investing activities, adjusted for changes in restricted cash and cash equivalents, if any; the impact of major acquisitions, if any; and the payment of dividends. - (5) ROIC measures the Company's efficiency in the use of its capital funds and is viewed as a key measure of long-term value generation to its shareholders.
 ROIC is generally calculated as net income before interest expense, divided by the total of the average net indebtedness and the average shareholders' equity, and may, in certain instances, be adjusted for certain items as determined by the Committee.